Welney Wetland Centre 11/01/2018

 The Bird Watching Groups second trip was to Welney Wetland Centre, part of the The Wildfowl & Wetlands Trust (WWT).

 We had all decided to go on the Hare Walk.
-This was lead by Chris, with Hattie armed with a Swarovski spotting scope, so that we could have a good look at the Hares.
-We didn't walk very far, before we spotted the Hare's, or rather before they spotted us.
-The Hares were surprisingly numerous and Chris pointed out their forms within the tusk-type grass, she explained in some detail the life of the Hare.
-Janet was able to take a long distance photo of a couple of Hares.
+This was lead by Chris, with Hattie armed with a Swarovski spotting scope, so that we could have a good look at the hares.
+We didn't walk very far before we spotted some, and they spotted us.
+These beguiling creatures were surprisingly numerous, and Chris pointed out their 'forms' within the tussock-type grass where they settle down to rest and keep warm.
+She explained in some detail the life of the hare, and Janet was able to take a photo of a couple of them in the distance.

 When we returned to the visitor centre, we grabbed a coffee before crossing the bridge to the Observation Room.
 This warm and comfortable hide was equipped with a full length window and rows of seats for us to see the panoramic view of what looked like a giant lake.
 We soon learnt that it was not a permanent body of water, but a seasonally flooded field system.

 We saw all three different types of swans; mute, whoopers and a single Bewicks in the distance.
 As well as swans, there were scores of mallard, tufted ducks, and pochards, and a number of coots weaving in and out.

 After a talk which explained the significance of Welney as part of the Ouse Washes, our narrator took a wheelbarrow full of birdfood along the water's edge in front of the observation room, to throw scoops of seed to some pretty impatient feathered ruffians.
 Welney is a splendid reserve, and we enjoyed our day there very much.